-Migraines are a chronic problem and complicated migraine symptoms can definitely be scary and debilitating.
-One of the problems with their diagnosis is that they often mimic other serious medical problems.
+Migraines are a chronic problem and complicated migraine symptoms can often be worse than the pain phase itself.
+One of the problems with diagnosing these symptoms is that they often mimic other serious medical problems.
 So, you get tested for a brain tumour, stroke and MS (multiple sclerosis) to rule them out.

 This makes it difficult for doctors and for us as patients.

-If you have these debilitating symptoms, then I suggest becoming familiar with your own unique signs and, what I call, early warning signals, and some of the more serious signs below.
+If you have these debilitating symptoms, then I suggest becoming familiar with your own early warning signals, and some of the more serious signs below.

-Now I am thankful for that second sense and I can take action and treat it effectively.
+Now I am thankful for that inner awareness... that subtle clue and I can take immediate action to stop the attack from escalating.

 Your family can also help you notice warning signs of an impending migraine.